 Transfers on Tenerife

-Tenerife has two airports: Reina Sofía (TFS), near Playa de las Américas in the south, and Los Rodeos (TFN), in the north near Santa Cruz.
-As a general rule, long-distance flights arrive at the southern terminal, and interisland flights use the northern one, but there are exceptions.
-Allow plenty of time to travel between airports for connecting flights.
+Tenerife has two airports: Tenerife South (TFS), near Playa de las Américas, and Tenerife North (TFN), near the capital city of Santa Cruz.
+Choose the airport closest to the area of the island that you'll be spending the most time in.
 The TITSA bus (Route 343, €9.70) connects the airports directly; travel takes about 50 minutes.
 Driving time from one airport to the other is also about 50 minutes; you can hire a taxi for about €90 or rent a car for around €35.